ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 4. Repeat steps 1-3 for each policy you want to remove.

-5. When you are finished removing policies, run the `Start-InformationBarrierPoliciesApplication` cmdlet.
+5. When you are finished removing policies, use the `Start-InformationBarrierPoliciesApplication` cmdlet.

     Changes are applied, user by user, for your organization.
 If your organization is large, it can take 24 hours for this process to complete.